petrpleshachkov/hazelcast/docs/design/sql/11-sorting.md

 the Mustang SQL engine should be able to parse the grammatical constructions and build a proper query plan for them.

-However, we assume that we always have indexes supporting query ordering.
+However, we assume that we always have indexes supporting ordering clauses.
 Therefore, a sorting on the local member comes for free from the indexes.
 If there is no supporting index, an engine throws an exception.

 To support sorting by multiple fields, an engine requires a matching (on the same fields) composite index.